creature/piccle/NOTES.md

   |-+ by-camera
     |- fuji-x100f
     |- canon-350d

+- Each stream really needs to be able to generate:
+  - individual photo pages (that are basically the normal photo pages, but they indicate its current position and the next/previous image, potentially with a stream of other images to jump to),
+  - Index pages, that show that particular pool's photo.
+- Streams should maybe be able to generate "top-level" pages, so we could have paths like "example.com/2008" rather than "example.com/by-date/2008".

 - Potential way of doing pre-pass:
   - Read each photo metadata into a hash